 What MMA Home Training Equipment Will I Need?

 Everything mentioned in this article—BJJ, boxing, MMA strength training, and the MMA conditioning training—can be done at home without buying anything except some light weights for strength training.
 So, it’s entirely possible to train for MMA at home, for free if you'd just like to work on your conditioning and learning different combinations.
-However, you'll be extremely limited in how much you can expand your abilities without using specialized equipment like a punching bag.
+However, you'll be extremely limited in how much you can expand your MMA fighting abilities without using specialized equipment like a punching bag.

 Punching bags help you increase your speed, agility, punching power, accuracy, and they help you learn to execute techniques and combinations at full power.